 Personal Preparendness and Responsibility

-- Be a competent swimmer, with the ability to handle yourself underwater.
+- Be a competent swimmer with the ability to handle yourself underwater.

 - Wear a solid, correctly-fitted helmet when upsets are likely.
-This is essential in kayaks or covered canoes and recommended for open canoeists using thigh straps and rafters running steep drops.
+This is essential in kayaks or covered canoes and is recommended for open canoeists using thigh straps and rafters running steep drops.

 - Do not boat out of control.
 Your skills should be sufficient to stop or reach shore before reaching danger.
-Do not enter a rapid unless you are reasonably sure that you can run it safely or swim it without injury.
+Do not enter a rapid unless you are reasonably sure you can run it safely or swim it without injury.

 - Have a frank knowledge of your boating ability, and don't attempt rivers or rapids which lie beyond that ability.

 - Develop the paddling skills and teamwork required to match the river you plan to boat.
 Most good paddlers develop skills gradually, and attempts to advance too quickly will compromise your safety and enjoyment.